lokinou/OpenVibeToEEGLAB/README.md

-# Convert OpenVibe to EEGLab
+# Convert OpenVibe to EEGLab (SMR)

 Openvibe is great, EEGLAB is also great but it's not easy to get an OpenViBE file into EEGlab.

-Here is code to get started with your EEGLab analysis.
+Here is code to get started with your SMR EEGLab analysis.

 (Matlab is only required if you want to modify events)